zlahham/zlahham.github.io/about.md

 I then returned to the academic space as a postgraduate student at UCL, where I focused on supplementing my experience in the industry with the academic offerings.

-My varied experience, both academic and non-academic have made me highly adaptable and a quick learner that keenly tackles new challenges and opportunities and I have been fortunate enought to have worked with a broad spectrum of organisations and teams, from the smallest startups to the largest enterprises.
+My varied experience, both academic and non-academic have made me highly adaptable and a quick learner that keenly tackles new challenges and opportunities and I have been fortunate enough to have worked with a broad spectrum of organisations and teams, from the smallest startups to the largest enterprises.

 When it comes to tech, I am an advocate for OSS, test-driven development, 'real' agile processes, and more recently, infrastructure and cloud serverless technologies.
 I live and die by 'Software is a Craft' and you can talk to me for hours about vim, Ruby, or the future of education.